leon-hub101/Hangman-Game/README.md

 ---

 ## Credits
-Created by [Your Name or Team Name].
+Created by Leon Pretorius.
 If you have any questions or issues with the project, feel free to reach out!

 ---